wangwenx190/dynamic-desktop/README.md

 **Suggestions and pull requests are both welcome.**

 **My native language is Chinese and I'm not good at English.
 I use Google Translate to translate Chinese into English.
 I'm not sure about the accuracy of the translated texts.
-So if there is anything wrong in English translation, please inform me using [GitHub Issues](https://github.com/wangwenx190/dynamic-desktop/issues).
+So if there is anything wrong in English translation, please inform me through [GitHub Issues](https://github.com/wangwenx190/dynamic-desktop/issues).
 Thanks a lot.**

 ## Features
 - Relatively small